aaugustin/myks-gallery/README.rst

 Introduction
 ============

-`myks-gallery`_ is an simple photo gallery with granular access control.
+`myks-gallery`_ is a simple photo gallery with granular access control.

 It powers my `humble photo gallery`_, allowing me to: